ehsankhfr/testLWs/README.md

 ## The implementation description

 I chose 2 frameworks for the project:
-1. Symfony (Backend): as it gives us the power to have wrapper for all the possible php low-level features, e.g. super global varibales, response handling ...
+1. Symfony (Backend): as it(as a framework) gives us the power to have wrapper for all the possible php low-level features, e.g. super global varibales, response handling ...
-2- AngularJs (Frontend): as it gives us the ability to design the application with a completely modular structure
+2. AngularJs (Frontend): as it gives us the ability to design the application with a completely modular structure

+One of the enjoyable points of symfony is the cli tool that it provides to auto-create both creation and migration of the project.
+I used it for many parts, including entity creation and controller initialization.
+For the backend side, all of the used libraries are taken from the Symfony itself.
+All the routings are done by the annotations(decoration pattern).

+For the frontend section, I used jQuery for the easier html operation handling, lodash for easier data processing, bootstrap for responsive design, ui-router for a better and more structured routing.